-The 1st Annual Holly Springs Community Arts Festival is a collaborative event between the Holly Springs Cultural Center and Holly Springs Arts Council, being held at the Holly Springs Cultural Center (300 W. Ballentine Street, Holly Springs).
-Featuring five days’ of classes, exhibits, vendors and performers in a wide range of arts categories, the festival will culminate in a festive Gala Fundraising evening.
+The 2nd Annual Holly Springs Community Arts Festival is a collaborative event between the Holly Springs Cultural Center and Holly Springs Arts Council, being held at the Holly Springs Cultural Center (300 W. Ballentine Street, Holly Springs).
+Featuring four days’ of classes, exhibits, vendors and performers in a wide range of arts categories, the festival will culminate in a festive Gala Fundraising evening.

 The Fundraiser will raise much-needed funds to support the Arts Council in its work to encourage the arts in our community.
 In addition to the Festival exhibit, attendees will enjoy: